eerio/euler/README.txt

 the /account tab using ./fetch_account_tab.
 After taking a look at the fetched HTML, you should be able to tell.

-You can either use some casual browser headers in cookies.txt (ex. these provided in this repo) AND a cookie in cookies.txt OR you can pass the cookie through a correct header.
+You can either {use some casual browser headers in the `cookies` file (ex. these provided in this repo) AND a cookie in `cookies`} OR you can pass the cookie through a correct header.
 All the scripts should work properly regardless of the option, but the default one here is normal headers + a cookie, because this way